-Nemaska Lithium (TSX:NMX and OTCQX:NMKEF) is building North America’s richest and largest hard rock lithium project and lithium salts (LiOH and Li2CO3) processing facility through a unique deposit in Nemaska and a state-of-the-art transformation plant in Shawinigan, both located in Québec, Canada.
-The project is fully funded and permitted and construction has begun, making it one of the next fully integrated lithium salts suppliers in the world.
-Once in commercial production, Nemaska Lithium is projecting to be the lowest cost producer of lithium hydroxide and one of the lowest cost producers of lithium carbonate in the world.
-Major shareholders include Softbank and Government of Quebec.
+Nemaska Lithium (TSX:NMX and OTCQX:NMKEF) is building North America’s richest and largest hard rock lithium project and lithium hydroxide processing facility through a unique deposit in Nemaska and a state-of-the-art transformation plant in Shawinigan, both located in Québec, Canada.
+The project is fully permitted and construction has begun.
+Once in commercial production, Nemaska Lithium is projecting to be the lowest cost producer of lithium hydroxide.

 Wanda Cutler and Victor Cantore – Investor Relations

 Both Wanda and Victor have been with Nemaska Lithium since the Company’s public listing in 2009 and work closely with the Company’s CEO Guy Bourassa, Acting as Company spokespersons, Wanda and Victor frequently speak at national and international conferences on the lithium market and Nemaska Lithium as an emerging producer.

 What is your rationale for attending 121 Mining Investment?

 Nemaska Lithium is looking to increase its exposure to an international investor base.
 The Company recently completed a CDN 1.1B project financing and is currently evaluating options to raise addition capital to complete the project.
 The mine is in the advanced construction stage and detailed engineering of the electrochemical plant is nearing completion.